fbpx

 Gladly, I had access to a tool that could answer these questions.

-Our tool BOS, designed with proprietary algorithms, can among other things, help find companies that were trying to file patents on similar tech.
+Our tool, Slate, designed with proprietary algorithms, helps find companies trying to file patents on similar tech.

-For this, we simply need to input a US patent(s) into BOS.
-BOS helps in quickly identifying valuable insights via an intelligent screening of prosecution data of US patents.
+For this, we simply need to input a US patent(s) into Slate.
+Slate helps quickly identify valuable insights via an intelligent screening of prosecution data of US patents.
 For example –

 This info can help understand the advantage the inputted patent’s owners like Flirtey have over other companies listed by BOS.
 Also, it can help in understanding if the inputted patent can be a good target for acquisition for any big players working in that tech area.